yegor256/blog/_posts/2014/dec/2014-12-09-immutable-object-state-and-behavior.md

 {% endhighlight %}

-Conceptually speaking, this document is acting as a proxy of a real-life document that has a title stored somewhere&mdash;in a file, for example.
-This is what a good object should do&mdash;be a proxy of a real-life entity.
+Conceptually speaking, this document is acting as a proxy of a real-life document that has a title stored somewhere---in a file, for example.
+This is what a good object should do---be a proxy of a real-life entity.
 The document exposes two features: reading the title and saving the title.
 Here is how its [interface]({% pst 2016/apr/2016-04-26-why-inputstream-design-is-wrong %}) would look like: